madprops/airc/README.md

 ---

-Address the bot in the channel like this:
+Address the bot in the channel by mentioning it:

 `mybot, some question` or `mybot: some question`